austinsmorris/the-bus/README.md

 # the-bus

-A deployment solution for JavaScript applications built on Flightplan JS
+> A deployment solution for JavaScript applications built on Flightplan JS.